arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "important">

 Hi!
-This document is being piloted / proposed for use, and it's not perfect.
+This document is still under construction and testing.
 We apologize in advance for any broken links or unclear language.
-We're sharing this now with a few pilot teams in the hopes that it's useful, and we invite your feedback!
+We invite your feedback.
+Please add a [support ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/249) or [email Arcus Education](mailto:paytonk@chop.edu) to let us know what we can improve or suggest additional topics.

 </div>